RaphaelBossek/dev-atlassian-jira-proman/README.md

 This task is done by [Software Product Manager (SPM)](http://community.ispma.org/body-of-knowledge/) in cooperation with other professionals, e.g. development, marketing or sales, who contribute with their domain specific knowledge.

 One such tool is Demand Metric's [Business Strategy Prioritization Tool](http://www.demandmetric.com/content/business-strategy-prioritization-tool) which is done - of course, what else - in a spreadsheet.
 This approach is suitable for a small number of simple topics.
-If the complexity increases, especially if you start describing your ideas in [Portfolio Epics](http://www.scaledagileframework.com/epic/), as Osterwalder's [Business Model Canvas](http://www.businessmodelgeneration.com/canvas/bmc) and [Value Proposition Design](https://strategyzer.com/books/value-proposition-design) advice, things become hard to manage.
+If the complexity increases, especially if you start describing your ideas in [Portfolio Epics](http://www.scaledagileframework.com/epic/), e.g. Osterwalder's [Business Model Canvas](http://www.businessmodelgeneration.com/canvas/bmc) and [Value Proposition Design](https://strategyzer.com/books/value-proposition-design), things become complicate.

 This project is dedicated for all those [Software Product Managers (SPM)](http://community.ispma.org/body-of-knowledge/) who uses [Atlassian JIRA project management software](https://atlassian.com/software/jira) and want to make their decision making process involving and transparent to their organisation, especially for their [Product Owners](http://www.scaledagileframework.com/product-owner/).